eddrichjanzzen/jnzzn1010.github.io/_content/posts/2021-02-28-angular-lazy-loading-router-outlet-not-a-known-element.md

 import { MainRoutingModule } from './main-routing.module';
 import { RouterModule } from '@angular/router';

 @NgModule({
   declarations: [
-        MainComponent // <----- DON'T FORGET TO DECLARE THIS ],
+    MainComponent, // <----- DON'T FORGET TO DECLARE THIS ],
-    imports: [
-        CommonModule,
-        SharedModule,
-        RouterModule,
-        MainRoutingModule
-    ]
-})
-export class MainModule { }
+  imports: [CommonModule, SharedModule, RouterModule, MainRoutingModule], }) export class MainModule {}
 ```

 I hope this article will be of help to anyone who encounters a similar issue. :smile: :thumbsup: